-If there seems to be no leak, with the engine on, check to see if the electric engine fan is running.
-If the engine is overheating, the fan should be running.
-If it isn't, your vehicle needs service.
+If there seems to be no leak, with the engine on, check to see if the electric engine fan(s) are running.
+If the engine is overheating, both fan(s) should be running.
+If they aren't, your vehicle needs service.